newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bank-account.md

 ---
 A business bank account separates your business finances from your personal expenses.
 This helps you have more accurate and organized accounting records for tax purposes and business operations.

-Some banks may request additional documentation.
-Be sure to compare and confirm document requirements, services and fees.
+Some banks may request other documentation in addition to what is listed below.
+Be sure to compare and confirm document requirements, services, and fees.

 ---
 ### To Open a Business Account, Bring Your: